-Task 3 - Construct a boosted tree (6 points)
+Task 3 - Construct a random forest (6 points)

-Most candidates were able to produce a variable importance plot and include it in their report, but many failed to demonstrate an understanding of variable importance in the context of a boosted tree.
+Most candidates were able to produce a variable importance plot and include it in their report, but many failed to demonstrate an understanding of variable importance in the context of a random forest.

-Fitting the boosted tree to the training set and predicting with the test set gave an AUC of 0.8991, which is promising.
+Fitting the random forest to the training set with the pre-selected parameters and predicting with the test set gave an AUC of 0.8785.